abdallahlakh/codex-agent/README.md

 ## Usage

-Describe to him what you want to do in your operationg system then he will transform it to the corressponding windows command using llama3.1 llm model.
+Describe to him what you want to do in your operationg system then he will transform it to the corresponding windows command using llama3.1 llm model.